 6. Your direct selling company will hopefully provide training.

-Discipline yourself to go to all training sessions and participate fully at them.
+Discipline yourself to go to all training sessions and participate fully in them.
 There’s always something new to be learned and networking with other consultants can provide you with fresh ideas to help you improve your business.

-7. Before every party ask the hostess about the people who will be attending.
+7. Before every party, ask the hostess about the people who will be attending.

 8. Prepare for Christmas early.

 Like all other retailers, this is your best selling period.
 Get Christmas themed parties booked as early as possible using product offers or extra hostess gifts as inducements.
 Your small monetary investment in securing those bookings will be rewarded when you have a full party diary for the festive season.
-Recruiting new consultants is an important aspect of the party plan business and you should be aiming to do this as soon as possible.
+Recruiting new consultants is an important aspect of the party plan business, and you should be aiming to do this as soon as possible.

-9. Recruiting new consultants is an important aspect of the party plan business and you should be aiming to do this as soon as possible.
+9. Recruiting new consultants is an important aspect of the party plan business, and you should be aiming to do this as soon as possible.

-However, many new party plan consultants find this very hard and some even give up trying.
+However, many new party plan consultants find this very hard, and some even give up trying.
 To be a successful recruiter requires research, preparation and a lot of effort.
 Don’t try and recruit anyone unless you are fully versed on the company and its business plan.
 Compile a list of all the benefits and support you are going to provide a new recruit with and remember that you must sell yourself as much as the company itself.
 Nobody will invest their time and money in a new business venture if they have little or no confidence in their new manager.

 10. A successful party planner will always be looking for ways to increase their knowledge of the product they are selling and its field of reference.

 For example, if you are selling kitchen equipment then learn as much as possible about cooking in general.
-Find out about top chefs, recipes and new cooking techniques and talk about them at your parties.
+Find out about top chefs, recipes, and new cooking techniques and talk about them at your parties.
 This will give you that extra edge and hopefully lead to more sales and future party bookings.